debojyotidev17/code-execution-engine/README.md

 - **Submission Service** — persists submissions, verifies the referenced problem, and publishes evaluation jobs.
 - **Evaluation Service** — consumes jobs, executes Python or C++ against every test case, and records the final verdict.

-> This README describes the implementation in this repository.
-It intentionally calls out current operational and security limitations rather than presenting them as production-ready behavior.

 ## Contents

 - [Architecture](#architecture)